z88dk/z88dk/libsrc/_DEVELOPMENT/EXAMPLES/benchmarks/pi/z88dk-new/readme.txt

 To verify correct result, we compiled for the zx spectrum target all combinations above:

-1. CLASSIC LIBRARY

-classic/sccz80

-classic/zsdcc

-2. NEW LIBRARY WITH SMALL INTEGER MATH
+1. NEW LIBRARY WITH SMALL INTEGER MATH

 new/sccz80/small
 zcc +zx -vn -clib=new -O2 -DSTATIC -DTIMER -DPRINTF pi.c -o pi -create-app